PeterCamilleri/mini_readline/README.md

 ##### Module Aliasing [Support Ended]

-In an attempt to enhance compatibility, the mini_readline gem has the ability to alias itself as the readline gem.
+In an attempt to enhance compatibility, the mini_readline gem had the ability to alias itself as the readline gem.
 This feature was found to be unworkable and has been removed as of Version 0.7.0.